Skip to main content

 • 1.
 With the above formulas, the created sheet names are listed dynamically, when you change the sheet name in the workbook, the index sheet name will be updated automatically.

 • 2.
-You should save the file as Excel Macro-Enabled Workbook format, if you want the formulas work well after the file is closed and reopened.
+Save the file as an "Excel Macro-Enabled Workbook" to ensure the formulas work after the file is closed and reopened.

-With the Create List of Sheet Names utility of the third party add-in Kutools for Excel, you are able to create a list of worksheet names in one click, and link to each worksheet with hyperlink.
+With the "Create List of Sheet Names" utility of the third party add-in "Kutools for Excel", you are able to create a list of worksheet names in one click, and link to each worksheet with hyperlink.

-1. Click Kutools Plus > Worksheet > Create List of Sheet Names, see screenshot:
+1. Click" Kutools Plus" > "Worksheet" >" Create List of Sheet Names", see screenshot:

-2. In the Create List of Sheet Names dialog box, please specify the following settings:
+2. In the" Create List of Sheet Names" dialog box, please specify the following settings:

 (1.)
-Choose sheet index styles you like, you can create the worksheet names with hyperlinks or with macro buttons.
+Choose "sheet index styles" you like, you can create the worksheet names with hyperlinks or with macro buttons.

 (2.)
 Enter the worksheet names for sheet index.